osbentech/metrics-webapp/README.md

 ## Acknowledgments

-- Hat tip to 👤 AirpollutionAPI (Providing the Base API I consumed in this project and also the original design belongs to NELSON SAKWA)
+- Hat tip to 👤 CoinGecko (Providing the Base API I consumed in this project and also the original design belongs to NELSON SAKWA)
-    - API: [Air pollution API]
+    - API: [CoinGecko API]
 - Design Inspired by [NELSON SAKWA]

 ## support